Maycon1993/Devices-docs/surface/surface-dock-whats-new.md

 ## Simple management and security from anywhere

 Surface Thunderbolt 4 Dock helps improve IT efficiency and reduce overhead and support costs through optimization for Microsoft software.
+It's Microsoft's most fully featured dock for IT administration, supporting Surface Enterprise Management Mode (SEMM) for Dock and Wake on LAN in S4/S5 sleep modes.

-- **Surface Enterprise Management Mode (SEMM) for Dock**.
+- **SEMM for Dock**.
 Designed to quickly lock down the ports of your dock in mission-critical environments and restrict functionality to specific devices, enabling organizations to simplify and secure IT management.
 For more information, see [Secure Surface Dock ports with Surface Enterprise Management Mode](secure-surface-dock-ports-semm.md).
 - **Firmware updates through Windows Update**.
 Seamlessly keep your dock up to date with automatic updates or downloadable update driver and firmware packs.
-- **MAC Address Passthrough.** [<sup>6</sup>](#references)Maintain device network identity from one dock to another for ease of management in shared workspaces or dock environments.
+- **MAC address passthrough.** [<sup>6</sup>](#references)Maintain device network identity from one dock to another for ease of management in shared workspaces or dock environments.
 - **Wake-on-LAN from Modern Standby.** IT admins can remotely wake up devices connected to Surface Thunderbolt 4 Dock and automatically perform management tasks.
 - **Windows Management Instrumentation (WMI) support**.
 IT admins can remotely monitor and manage the latest firmware, policy settings, and related data across Surface Thunderbolt 4 Dock devices.
 For more information, see [Manage Surface Dock with WMI](surface-dock-wmi.md).
 - **Centralized support & warranty service**.
 IT admins can get direct support via the [Surface Management Portal](surface-management-portal.md) or [Surface Support Portal](https://admin.microsoft.com/adminportal/home).

-## General system requirements
+## Compatibility

 Surface Thunderbolt 4 Dock is optimized for devices with a USB4/Thunderbolt 4 port, including the following Surface for Business devices:

-- Surface Laptop (7th Edition)
+- Surface Laptop (7th Edition) available with Intel or Qualcomm processors
 - Surface Laptop 6
 - Surface Laptop 5
 - Surface Laptop Studio (all generations)
-- Surface Pro (11th Edition)
+- Surface Pro (11th Edition) available with Intel or Qualcomm processors
 - Surface Pro 10
 - Surface Pro 10 with 5G
 - Surface Pro 9 (Intel/Wi-Fi)